 The scores will typically be provided to the college toward the end of the following month that the test is taken.
 For example, if the exam is taken on April 10, then the results would likely not be available until the latter part of May.
-When this information is received, the Graduate Program Coordinator will notify each student, along with the Program Leader and the faculty advisor of the results.
+When this information is received each student, along with the Program Leader and the faculty advisor, will be notified of the results by email.
 The CPCE national norms are used to determine the minimum passing score.
 The minimum passing score varies for each testing date and a student's overall score must be higher than one standard deviation below the national mean.